The History and Heritage of Western Illinois University

 Outstanding concerts, lectures, dramatic presentations, films, and dance events by nationally known performers are presented on campus by the Bureau of Cultural Affairs and the University Union Board.
 All students are admitted free or at a reasonable charge upon presenting their student identification cards.
 Students may also participate in musical, dramatic, and debate productions for stage, radio, and closed-circuit television by joining one of several University groups.
 Opportunities to view local, national, and international art exhibits are available at the University Art Gallery and the University Union.
 These exhibits are changed monthly and admission to the galleries is free.
 Also see Multicultural Services.

-Go West Transit provides students with safe, convenient transportation from their nearby residences to campus and with service to local merchants.
-Carrying more than 1.5 million riders per year, Go West provides students with a reliable, low-cost public transportation system.
-For more information, call (309) 298-3353 or visit gowest.wiu.edu.
+Go West Transit provides students with safe, convenient transportation from their nearby residences to campus and with service to the entire Macomb community.
+Carrying more than two million riders per year, Go West provides students with a reliable, low-cost public transportation system.
+For more information, call (309) 298-3353 or visit t gowest.wiu.edu.

 Clinical services include diagnosis and treatment of acute illness/injury; diagnosis of chronic illness with appropriate referral; assistance in the management of chronic illness; immunizations; allergy injections; TB testing; diagnosis and treatment of sexually transmitted infections and gynecological services.
 The Health Center also provides limited psychiatric services.

 Fees are charged for office visits and some services such as medications, x-rays, allergy shots, immunizations, laboratory tests, and certain office procedures.
 Payment is expected at the time of service.
-You can charge services to your student account or pay with cash, check, or MasterCard/VISA.
-Beu Health Center does not file claims to your insurance carrier.
-However, they will provide you with the necessary documentation for you to file with your insurance provider.
+Services can be charged to a student account or paid for with cash, check, or MasterCard/VISA.
+Beu Health Center does not file claims to insurance carriers.
+However, they will provide the necessary documentation for filing with insurance providers.
 You may wish to save receipts for tax or insurance purposes.

 Located in the new Multicultural Center building are the Gwendolyn Brooks Cultural Center, Casa Latina Cultural Center, and the Women’s Center.
 The centers provide a variety of multicultural services, including special facilities and programs to serve the unique needs of African American, Hispanic American, and international students.
 In addition, the Women’s Center promotes gender equity through education, support and advocacy to respond to issues affecting female students, faculty, and staff as well as, the community and society.